ryanvelbon/vilt-lms/README.md

 ### API

-Retrieve a subject with its topics in a nested structure.
+Retrieve all subjects with their topics in a nested structure.

-    /api/subjects/math

-Retrieve a subject with its topics in a flat structure.

-    /api/subjects/math?nested=false
+    /api/subjects

 ### Admin